oroinc/documentation/user/back-office/system/websites/web-configuration/commerce/guests/website-guest-access.rst

 Configure Guest Website Access Settings per Website
 ===================================================

+.. hint:: This section is part of the :ref:`Guest Functions <concept-guides--product-management>` topic that provides a general understanding of the guest access concept in OroCommerce.

 To enable guest access per website:

 1. Navigate to **System > Websites**.